 A Sermon on Luke 13:1-9Read more

 Why do people reject the claims of Christianity?
-Modern man claims that he is enlightened.
-He says that because of his reason, he has found Christianity to be irrational and utterly unbelievable.
-But in this sermon on Luke 13:1-9, Dr. Martyn Lloyd-Jones shows that mankind rejects Jesus for one reason: prejudice.
-Man is in sin and a slave to his evil desires; therefore, he is the least free thinking.
-Man claims that evil disproves God, but Dr. Martyn Lloyd-Jones argues that this is not a belief born out of the evidence, but is a result of prejudice.
-The only answer to man’s sinful state is the Gospel.
-Only the grace of God can open their eyes to see that they are under the judgement of God and living in death.
-Only the Gospel prepares men for death because it frees them from sin and the judgment of God that justly comes to all evil men.
-This sermon brings the most important message that any of us can hear.
-It tells mankind that no matter how bad his sin is, God can save him.
-There is no one beyond the grace of God and the loving grace of Jesus Christ!
+Modern people claim that they are enlightened.
+They believe in their own reasoning and find Christianity to be irrational and utterly unbelievable.
+In this sermon on Luke 13:1–9 titled “In the Midst of Life,” Dr. Martyn Lloyd-Jones shows that humankind rejects Jesus for one reason: prejudice.
+Humanity is in sin and a slave to evil desires and, therefore, he is the least free thinking.
+Humanity claims that evil disproves God, but Dr. Martyn Lloyd-Jones argues that this is not a belief born out of the evidence but is a result of prejudice.
+The only answer to humanity’s sinful state is the gospel.
+Only the grace of God can open their eyes to see that they are under the judgment of God and living in death.
+Only the gospel prepares people for death because it frees them from sin and the judgment of God that justly comes to all.
+This sermon brings the most important message that anyone can hear.
+It tells humankind that no matter how bad their sin is, God can save them.
+There is no one beyond the grace of God and the loving grace of Jesus Christ.

 Additional Scripture Translations

 1Now on that very occasion there were some present who reported to Him about the Galileans whose blood Pilate had mixed with their sacrifices.
 2And Jesus responded and said to them, “Do you think that these Galileans were worse sinners than all the other Galileans just because they have suffered this fate?
 3No, I tell you, but unless you repent, you will all likewise perish.
 4Or do you think that those eighteen on whom the tower in Siloam fell and killed them were worse offenders than all the other people who live in Jerusalem?
 5No, I tell you, but unless you repent, you will all likewise perish.”